Lycanfloof/Lycanfloof/README.md

 I'm Ariel Eduardo and I'm currently studying Software Engineering at Icesi University.

-Have you ever lost a Google account?

-No...?

-Well, I did...
-Because of that, I also lost my previous GitHub account :/
+There's not much to say, really.
+I'm just a dude who likes furries, math and engineering lol.

+I used to have an old GitHub account.
 If you ever want to take a look at that, check [this link](https://github.com/lyca22)!